Use DHCP or a manual IP address on Mac

 If your address will be assigned automatically, choose Using DHCP.

-If your ISP or administrator gave you an IP address, choose Manually and enter the address in the IP Address field.
-Your ISP most likely gave you additional information such as the subnet mask, router, and Domain Name System (DNS) server address.
-Enter the subnet mask and router in the labeled fields.
-To enter the DNS server address, click Advanced, click DNS, then click the Add button and enter the address.
+If your ISP or administrator gave you an IP address, choose Manually, then enter the address in the IP address field.
+If your ISP gave you additional information such as the subnet mask and router, enter those values in the labeled fields.

 Note: Most IP addresses are IPv4 addresses, which look like a series of numbers separated by three periods, similar to this: 126.96.36.199.
 If you received an IP address that’s a longer series of numbers and letters, divided by seven colons (for example, fa80:0000:0000:0123:0203:93ee:ef5b:44a0), it’s a different type of IP address called IPv6.
-To enter an IPv6 address, in Network preferences, click Advanced.
-In TCP, change the Configure IPv6 pop-up menu to Manually, and enter your IPv6 address.
+To enter an IPv6 address, click the Configure IPv6 pop-up menu, choose Manually, then enter your IPv6 address.